Challenger Demands Lukashenko 'Hand Over Power' After Election Crackdown - The Moscow Times

 Young protesters were seen covered in blood, lying immobile on the ground or being dragged away by police.

-The interior ministry said 50 civilians and 39 police officers were injured in clashes in the capital, accusing some protesters of sparking confrontations.
+The interior ministry said 50 civilians and 39 police officers were injured in the capital, accusing some protesters of sparking confrontations.

 It said protesters in Minsk had lit flares, erected barricades, scattered nails and spikes on roads and thrown objects including paving stones at police.